ansys/pymapdl/doc/source/user_guide/troubleshoot.rst

 - `Using a proxy server`_
 - `Firewall settings`_

-If you cannot find your issue, go to `More help needed?`_.
+If you cannot find your issue, see `More help needed?`_.

 Connection timeout
 ~~~~~~~~~~~~~~~~~~

 In some networks, MAPDL might take longer than expected to connect to the license server or to the remote instance.
-In those cases, you might see the following message:
+In those cases, you might see this message:

 .. code:: output